ssc-dsai/FileShare-GUI-python/README.md

 ## Configure paths (required)

-Before the first run, open **`project_config.py`** and set every absolute path for this machine (source documents, extracted texts, results, models, litigation folders).
+Before the first run, open **`project_config.py`** and set every absolute path for this machine (source documents, extracted texts, results and models.
 Save the file and restart the app after any change.

 # =============================================================================
 # PATH CONFIGURATION (REQUIRED ON EACH MACHINE)